 North Carolina is a no-fault divorce state, in which a court does not consider misconduct or the reasons for the end of a marriage when granting a divorce.
 Instead, courts can only look at whether a couple has been separated for a full, uninterrupted year and if at least one of the parties had the intent to remain permanently separated when determining if a divorce should be granted.
 If these requirements are met, the court must grant the divorce.

-While one year between separation and filing for a divorce is not as long as some other states require, it can feel like a long time.
+While one year and a day between separation and filing for divorce is not as long as some other states require, it can feel like a long time.
 (At least one state requires 18 months!)
 This waiting period gives a couple opportunities to truly experience their separate lives.
 With normalcy and stability in mind, couples must pay close attention to deciding how child custody and their finances will be distributed.
 While waiting for the divorce, North Carolina law allows spouses to create a separation agreement.

 What is a Separation Agreement?